ProceduresGovernment

 #permalink to section

-During the second quarter of 2024, male and female workforce in Coaches and Technical Directors was concentrated in the educational segment with 16 to 18 years of schooling (10.4k men and 7.42k women).
+At first quarter of 2025 the male workforce in Coaches and Technical Directors was higher in the educational segment with 16 to 18 years of schooling (11.2k), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (4.76k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.